What's the Best Everyday Supplement for Constipation?

 These can signal something more serious than simple constipation.
 Additionally, if you’ve been trying the basics, like drinking more water and adding fiber to your diet, for a few weeks with no improvement, that’s also your cue to make an appointment.
 Don’t just keep trying the same things if they aren’t working.

-Is It Chronic or Just Occasional?
+Is Your Constipation Chronic or Occasional?

 It’s important to know the difference between a brief backup and a long-term problem.
 Medically speaking, constipation is defined as having fewer than three bowel movements a week.
 If this pattern continues for several weeks or even months, it’s considered chronic.
 Occasional constipation happens to everyone, but chronic issues can interfere with your quality of life and may point to an underlying condition.
 If you find yourself constantly struggling, you’re not alone.
 A doctor can help investigate why it’s happening, and a daily supplement like probiotics can support a healthier gut long-term.

-Questions to Ask Your Doctor
+Helpful Questions to Ask Your Doctor

 Walking into your appointment prepared can make all the difference.
 Instead of just saying "I'm constipated," have a list of questions ready.
 This helps you get the clear answers you need.